Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 (c) Military and diplomatic Training

-According to Aristotle, the cause of Revolution is
+According to Aristotle, the cause of the Revolution is

-(a) Man’s desire for equality and love for gain and honour
+(a) Man’s desire for equality and love for gain and honor

 (b) Undue importance of some individuals in public life